When putting together the itinerary for our second TTT Tour, we had just one worry: would three days in Istanbul be enough?

 Gathering on the Bar’s balcony, we watched as Istanbul’s skyline turned a heavenly pink, before blushing a deep scarlet.
 Ahead of us, the Golden Horn glowed and the city’s buildings began to light up.

-Given the sheer number of words dedicated to this blog post, even I find it a little difficult to believe that it’s possible to fit all of the above into just three days in Istanbul.
+Given the sheer number of words dedicated to this blog post, even I find it a little difficult to believe that it’s possible to fit all of the above into just 3 days in Istanbul.

 1 comment